daranas/Blog-NextJS/README.md

-# Building A Blog With Next.Js
+# Simple Blog with NextJS